impermeable/waterproof/README.md

 #### Step 1.a Install opam

 ##### On Windows:
-Install OCaml for Windows using the graphical installer on https://fdopen.github.io/opam-repository-mingw/installation/.
+Install "OCaml for Windows" by following the steps:
+* Download the _graphical installer_ from https://fdopen.github.io/opam-repository-mingw/installation/.
+* Windows could complain that the software is not used by many people.
+To use the software anyway, choose _keep_.
+* *Run the installer as administrator*.
 This also installs a cygwin terminal that you will need to use in the steps below.

 ##### On MacOS:
 Install opam by running the following commands in the terminal (taken from https://opam.ocaml.org/doc/Install.html#OSX)